atomic-media-studio/ams-timeline/README.md

-# egui_timeline
+# web-timeline

-A timeline library for egui
+A timeline application in Rust